 3. Groundwater is an essential resource for municipal, industrial and domestic uses within the county; and

-4. The mining of groundwater resources from within the county and the export of water outside of the county could each have adverse environmental impacts on the county, including but not limited to; increased groundwater overdraft, land subsidence, uncontrolled movement of inferior quality groundwater, the lowering of groundwater levels, increased groundwater degradation; and
+4. The unsustainable extraction of groundwater resources within the county and the export of water outside of the county could each have adverse environmental impacts on the county, including but not limited to; increased groundwater overdraft, land subsidence, uncontrolled movement of inferior quality groundwater, the lowering of groundwater levels, increased groundwater degradation; and

-5. The mining of groundwater resources from within the county and the export of water outside of the county could each have adverse economic impacts on the county, including but not limited to, loss of arable land, a decline in property values, increased pumping costs due to the lowering of groundwater levels, increased groundwater quality treatment costs, replacement of wells due to declining groundwater levels, replacement of damaged wells, conveyance infrastructure, roads, bridges and other appurtenances, structures or facilities due to land subsidence; and
+5. The unsustainable extraction of groundwater resources within the county and the export of water outside of the county could each have adverse economic impacts on the county, including but not limited to, loss of arable land, a decline in property values, increased pumping costs due to the lowering of groundwater levels, increased groundwater quality treatment costs, replacement of wells due to declining groundwater levels, replacement of damaged wells, conveyance infrastructure, roads, bridges and other appurtenances, structures or facilities due to land subsidence; and

 6. California Constitution, Article X, Section 2, as well as Water Code Section 100 prohibit the waste, unreasonable use, unreasonable method of use, and unreasonable method of diversion of water.
-The county finds that the mining of groundwater and the export of water outside of the county are presumptively unsustainable uses of groundwater and not reasonable or beneficial uses to the citizens of Stanislaus County and, therefore, the mining of groundwater and the export of water from the county are presumptively inconsistent with the California Constitution and the California Water Code.
+The county finds that the unsustainable extraction of groundwater and the export of water outside of the county are not reasonable or beneficial uses to the citizens of Stanislaus County and, therefore, the unsustainable extraction of groundwater and the export of water from the county are presumptively inconsistent with the California Constitution and the California Water Code.

 9.37.030 Definitions.